 “Millennials are the largest consumer group in the US, and they're choosing organic,” says the OTA's Laura Batcha.
 “As more members of this generation become parents, their presence in the organic market will just get stronger.”

 What’s more, eating clean is eating foods that are good for your body.
-A clean diet includes whole foods, fruits, and vegetables.
+A clean diet includes whole foods, including fresh fruits and vegetables.
 It does not include processed foods, foods high in sugar, foods high in fat and alcohol.
 A clean diet does not contain foods with toxins or unhealthy ingredients, which can lead to you to feeling tired or bloated throughout the day.

 What is Organic Farming?